 - Bonorong Wildlife Sanctuary – This is a fantastic sanctuary for getting up close with Tasmanian wildlife in an ethical way.

-- Southwest National Park – You can explore the remote wilderness on a day trip from Hobart, where you can see the national park (most of which is inaccessible by car) on a scenic flight, bush walk and harbor cruise for $360 on Viator.
+- Southwest National Park – You can explore the remote wilderness on a day trip from Hobart, where you can see the national park (most of which is inaccessible by car) on a scenic flight, bush walk, and harbor cruise.
+Check tours on Viator.

 Days 5-8: Bicheno